 Thanks to reporting and assessment tools built into an LMS, defining success in a course and tracking users’ progress is simple and leaves little to no room for error.
 Equally important, the grading of tests, quizzes, and other assessments can easily be automated, to guarantee accuracy and save time.

 Streamline Bulk Training

-Internal training is a straightforward process if you have thoughtful leaders and well-structured management.
+Internal and external training is a straightforward process if you have thoughtful leaders and well-structured management.
 Unfortunately for larger enterprises, training more than one organization at a time (bulk training) can seem impossible without the right system in place.

 Does the term “bulk training” scare you and your organization?
 If you answered yes to this or were skeptical to answer at all, then you might want to consider using an LMS.